 Whether vaccinations or microchipping proceed will depend on current Government guidance and any restrictions which apply in your area.
 We advise you to check the guidance for your local area using the links at the top of the page prior to contacting your local vet or qualified microchip implanter.

 Vets are currently risk assessing each case to decide when vaccinations need to go ahead.
 Such assessments vary depending on which nation you live in and what restrictions apply to your local area or region.
 When attending the vet, it is vital you follow guidance regarding wearing a mask and maintaining social distance for both your safety and the safety of others.

 Is it safe for someone else to take care of dogs that I breed from if I'm taken ill or have to self isolate?

-A friend, relative or professional may be able to care for your dog/s for you if you have symptoms, or are vulnerable or elderly, but let them know in advance if you are self-isolating and follow government guidelines when handing over your dog/s, maintaining social distancing measures.
-Always wash your hands before and after handling your dog/s and preparing their food, and ask whoever cares for your dog/s to do so as well.
+A friend, relative, or professional may be able to care for your dog if you are showing symptoms, or are vulnerable or elderly.
+It is essential that you follow government guidelines when handing over your dog, such as maintaining social distance measures, washing your hands before and after, and wearing a mask.

 The Kennel Club Assured Breeders FAQs

 What happens if I can’t get my dog health tested?

 In light of the developments relating to Covid-19, our Assured Breeders scheme recognises that, in some cases, health testing may be impacted.
 If this is likely to affect you and your breeding plans, you will be required to email the ABS team prior to the date of mating.